Invasive Species Community Outreach Liaison (27 locations)

 The Ontario Federation of Anglers and Hunters (OFAH) is currently searching for hard-working, motivated individuals to assist with our Invading Species Awareness Program (ISAP).

-- Liaison with community groups and resource professionals to assist in the development of invading species awareness initiatives;
+- Liaison with community groups and resource professionals to assist in the development of invasive species awareness initiatives;

-- Attend and provide support to community events, such as fishing derbies or community fairs;
+- Attend and provide support to community events;

 - Conduct presentations to various community organizations;